 Gas grills are the most convenient option for the avid barbecue fan.
 They heat up quickly, which means your meal will be ready faster, with a minimum of fiddling.
 The larger the grill, the more burners it will have, and some gas grills have side burners as well so you can heat up sauces or fix a side dish while your food cooks.
 Most have split cooking areas, a direct cooking area over the fire and a secondary cooking area above that.
-Gas grills are the most popular type because of their convenience, but if you prefer to cook over charcoal or are thinking of investing in a smoker, see our separate discussions of charcoal grills and smokers.
+Gas grills are the most popular type because of their convenience, but if you prefer to cook over charcoal or are thinking of investing in a smoker, see our separate discussions of charcoal grills, where we also discuss smokers.
 Or, if you need to cook on-the-go, head over to our discussion of portable grills.

 The Genesis E-330 scores well in one professional test of gas grills, winning high marks for convenience and grilling at multiple temperature levels.
-In addition, owners give the Genesis E-330 stellar ratings for being incredibly easy to use in all functions, from the consistent starter to the simple cleanup.
+In addition, owners give the Genesis E-330 very high ratings for being incredibly easy to use in all functions, from the consistent starter to the simple cleanup.
 Even the smooth-rolling casters get a thumbs-up in reviews.
 There were a few isolated reports of difficult assembly -- the only "con" we found to this grill.

 Users say the Genesis E-330 is nicely sized, with 637 square inches of total cooking space -- 507 inches of direct cooking area, plus 130 inches of secondary cooking area.
 It's highly durable, thanks to its porcelain-enameled steel shroud and enameled cast-iron cooking grates.
 Owners also appreciate some of the extra features, such as the built-in thermometer, an electronic ignition system, a side burner and a sear burner that can also be used as a primary burner.
 It can be powered by propane or natural gas, and users report very few flare-ups.